Control Barrier Function based Attack-Recovery with Provable Guarantees: Introduction

+Most of the previous work on safety using CBFs, e.g., \cite{ames2017control}, assumes that the \textit{viability} domain, i.e., the set of initial conditions from which forward invariance of the safe set can be guaranteed, is known.
+In practice, it is not an easy task to compute the viability domain of a nonlinear control system.
+Optimization-based methods, such as Sum-of-Squares (SOS) techniques, have been used in the past to compute this domain (see \cite{wang2018permissive}).
+However, SOS-based approaches are only applicable to systems whose dynamics is given by polynomial functions, thus limiting their applications.
+Another method popularly used in the literature for computing the viability domain is Hamilton-Jacobi (HJ) based reachability analysis; see, e.g. \cite{choi2021robust}.
+However, such analysis is computationally expensive, particularly for higher-dimensional systems.
+We propose a novel sampling-based method to compute the viability domain for a general class of nonlinear control systems to overcome these limitations.

+In this work, we consider a general class of nonlinear systems under actuator attacks and propose a method of computing a set of initial conditions and an input constraint set such that the system remains \textit{secure by design}.
+In particular, we consider actuator manipulation, where an attacker can assign arbitrary values to the input signals for a subset of actuators in a given bound.
+We consider the property of safety with respect to an unsafe set and propose sufficient conditions using sampling of the boundary of a set to verify whether the set is a \textit{viability domain} under attacks.
+Using these conditions, we propose a computationally tractable algorithm to compute the set of initial conditions and the input constraint set so that the safety of the system can be guaranteed under attacks.
+In effect, our proposed method results in a secure-by-design system that is resilient against actuator attacks.

-In our prior work \cite{garg2021sampling}, we use a proactive scheme consisting of only designing a safe feedback law using CBF.
-One disadvantage of that approach is that the control is conservative because we assumed the system could constantly be under attack.
-In contrast, this paper designs a reactive security mechanism that activates the conservative control only after an attack is detected.
-In particular, we consider actuator manipulation, where an attacker can assign \textit{arbitrary} values to the input signals for a subset of the actuators.
-Furthermore, we allow multiple attacks on the system and provide conditions for guaranteed safety under repeated attacks on system actuators.
+In our previous work \cite{garg2021sampling}, we used a proactive scheme consisting of only designing a safe feedback law using CBF.
+One disadvantage of that approach is that the control is conservative because we assumed that the system could constantly be under attack.
+In contrast, this paper designs a reactive security mechanism that activates conservative control only after an attack is detected.
+We design a CBF-based attack detection mechanism and prove that it is sound, i.e., there are no false negatives in attack detection.
+Furthermore, we propose a hybrid control law to avoid Zeno behavior resulting from a naive switching in control policy upon attack detection.